Debt Collection Agency NZ

 The final, and least desirable of debt recovery services is legal action.
 This is the last resort and should only be used if the likelihood of collection is still potentially possible.
 There are usually large legal costs involved.

+This is one of the most common debt collection frequently asked questions!
 Generally, after you have completed your internal collection activities.
-But as a rule not more than two “payment cycles”. e.g. if an invoice is due on the 20th of February, you should consider engaging a business debt collection agency agency on the 21st of March.
+But as a rule not more than two “payment cycles”. e.g. if an invoice is due on the 20th of February, you should consider engaging a business debt collection agency on the 21st of March.
 This depends on your relationship with the debtor, and their previous trading history.

 New Zealand collections have a limit of five years from the date the debt became overdue, the last partial payment received, or the last written acknowledgement from the debtor that they know they owe money.
 Until that expiry, all debt is considered collectable.